4206/eli-proto2puml/README.md

 A parser for protobuf files and compiler to plantuml files.
 Supports protobuf syntax 2 and 3.
-Generates simple class diagrams which can be converted to images with plantuml.
+Generate simple class diagrams which can be converted to images with plantuml.

 Importing of files is supported (must be in cwd).
 Cyclic dependencies are resolved.